HOW TO RIDE FASTER ON YOUR BIKE: 10 BETTER WAYS – GEAR AND KIT

 - There aren’t big differences between clincher and tubular aero wheel drag, though modern clincher tires (especially tubeless ones) have been shown to have lower rolling resistance than tubulars.

-- There aren’t big differences in aero the performance between the top brands or wheels of similar depth.
+- There aren’t big differences in aero performance between the top brands or wheels of similar depth.
 See the chart below from ENVE of the testing done by Hambini.

 While wheel makers will use every gram of drag difference to market their wheels one way or another, the important take away is that you should ride aero wheels if you want to go faster, but you don’t need to obsess on the relative aero merits of one brand vs. another.
-You should look instead at the whole package of benefits and drawbacks that come with a wheelset including its stiffness, comfort, handling, weight, price, how they appeal to you, etc. I consider 20 performance, design, quality and cost factors in my selection criteria for all-around wheelsets, which you can read here.
+You should look instead at the whole package of benefits and drawbacks that come with a wheelset including its stiffness, comfort, handling, weight, price, how they appeal to you, etc. I consider 20 performance, design, quality, and cost factors in my criteria for recommending all-around wheelsets, which you can read here.

 The acceleration benefit of a more aerodynamic wheelset is also notable.
 Using a similar scenario to that described earlier when looking at the acceleration benefits from lighter wheels – 80kg /175lb rider and bike, accelerating for 10 seconds, etc. – you can see in this analysis that more aero wheels produce about the same acceleration benefit as lighter wheels.